Endpoint Device Control | Protection & Security

-Enforcing removable media policy requires that detection and blocking measures be active and locally enforced.
+Enforcing removable devices and media restrictive policies requires that detection and blocking measures be active and locally enforced at endpoint (client-side).
 Such policies should be able to adjust/escalate depending on device status and media type.

-Removable Media and devices connection events should be monitored and sent to the Central Control in real-time, event logs and alerts should include:
+Removable Media and devices connection events should be monitored and sent to the Central Control (Administrative Console) in real-time, event logs and alerts should include:

 - Device VID (Vendor ID), PID (Product ID) and Serial Number.